Chef Vicky Ratnani is an explorer at heart – and nowhere is that more apparent than in his cooking.

 ‘My asafoetida-roasted pumpkin, my coconut water-poached lobster, and my masala chai-poached chicken.’

-Falooda is one of Chef Vicky Ratnani’s favourite Mumbai dishes © anshu18/iStock
+Falooda is one of Chef Vicky Ratnani’s favorite Mumbai dishes © anshu18/iStock

 Where does a chef eat out in Mumbai?